-Pearl Harbor USS Oklahoma
+Pearl Harbor and the USS Oklahoma

 "From the NBC Newsroom in New York, President Roosevelt said in a statement today that the Japanese have attacked the Pearl Harbor, Hawaii, from the air."
 "By shortwave radio Colombia now brings you reports from its foreign correspondents overseas with summaries of the latest world news.
 Go ahead, New York.
 'The Japanese have attacked Pearl Harbor, Hawaii, by air, President Roosevelt has just announced.'"
 (Football game radio broadcast footage) "We interrupt this broadcast to bring you this important bulletin from the United Press.
 Flash, Washington, the White House announces Japanese attack on Pearl Harbor."